 Another factor you need to consider when buying a condom catheter is choosing the correct size.
 If the catheter is too small, it will be too uncomfortable or not fit at all.
 If it’s too big, it won’t ensure a leak-proof wear.

-Condom catheters are measured by width, ranging from Small (25 millimeters) to X-Large (41 millimeters).
+We measure condom catheters by width, ranging from Small (25 millimeters) to X-Large (41 millimeters).
 If you are not sure of your correct size, don’t hesitate to try different catheters to see which ones provide the perfect fit.

 If this sounds like a lot of hassle, you can choose Men’s Liberty external collection device.
 Just like a condom catheter, Men’s Liberty drains the bladder and collects urine into an external bag.

-However, Men’s Liberty is designed to be a one-size-fits-most solution so you don’t have to worry about purchasing the wrong size.
+However, Men’s Liberty has a unique design to be a one-size-fits-most solution so you don’t have to worry about purchasing the wrong size.
 Thousands of hospitals rely on Men’s Liberty because of its design innovation that ensures its size and shape fits most men.

 Choose a More Affordable and Hassle-Free Solution to Manage Your Incontinence

-Men’s Liberty is inexpensive compared to most other external catheters and it is covered by most major health insurance providers such as Medicaid and Medicare (standard deductibles and copays apply).
+Men’s Liberty is inexpensive when you compare it to most other external catheters and most major health insurance providers such as Medicaid and Medicare cover it (standard deductibles and copays apply).
 If you’re looking for freedom from the traditional, uncomfortable external catheters, Men’s Liberty is all you’ll ever need.
 To place your order, call us at 800-484-4819 today or write to us online.